Message from the Anesthesiology Residency Director

 Our diverse patient population and excellence in complex surgical procedures makes Lahey an excellent place for training in Anesthesiology.
 We are a national leader in liver transplants, urologic oncology, colorectal and catheter based cardiac procedures, just to name a few.

+The Anesthesiology team has been training, mentoring and supporting residents from various institutions for over 30 years, and we are pleased to have our own residency program.
+At Lahey, residents receive comprehensive training in modern anesthesia techniques, fostering the development of skilled clinicians renowned for their compassion, care, and competence, while being actively encouraged to realize their full potential both professionally and personally.
 Entry into the categorical four-year program is done via ERAS and NRMP and generally only at the PGY-1 level.
 The residency program consists of a total of 32 residents (8 per year) which enables residents to receive extensive personal attention in a nurturing and close-knit educational environment.
 The world-class patient care at Lahey provides a clinical experience that is rich in depth and variety and ample opportunity for research.
-We look for candidates who are bright, hard-working, inquisitive with excellent interpersonal skills and a dedication to lifelong learning and excellence.
+We look for candidates who are bright, hard-working and inquisitive with excellent interpersonal skills and a dedication to lifelong learning and excellence.

-Anesthesia is an exciting field and it is continuously evolving.
+Anesthesia is an exciting field, and it is continuously evolving.
 As the population ages and as the armamentarium of diagnostic and therapeutic procedures become less invasive but more complex, the need for our services will only increase in the years to come.
 Our ability to safely anesthetize an older and sicker population undergoing more complex procedures continues to improve with advances in pharmacotherapy and diagnostic technology.
 This evolution will require more medical knowledge and expertise, more clinical experience, and more skill from anesthesiologists.
 Our residency training program will prepare you for these changes and challenges.

-LHMC is located in Burlington, Massachusetts a town of 25,000 people, that is part of the Greater Merrimack Valley, a region comprised of 21 towns and cities.
+LHMC is located in Burlington, Massachusetts, a town of 25,000 people, that is part of the Greater Merrimack Valley, a region comprised of 21 towns and cities.
 The region is home to many museums, historical sites, performing arts centers, numerous ethnic restaurants, parks and shopping.
 In addition to LHMC, Burlington is home to a growing number of major technology companies, restaurants and bars, and a major shopping mall.
 Burlington is located within an hour of beaches, and easily within two hours of skiing and hiking.
 In addition, tennis, ice-skating, boating, and biking are all nearby.
 There is something for everyone here.
-For a change of scenery, Boston, a city of 667,000, is only half an hour away.
-The Greater Boston metropolitan area is home to nearly 5 million people.
-Massachusetts is internationally recognized for its championship winning professional sports teams, top rated schools, historical sites and delicious seafood.

 We welcome your application.
 If you have any questions, please contact us.